bachiriy/moroccoTreasures-filRouge/README.md

-# Moroccan Heritage Marketplace
+# MoroccoTreasures | Moroccan Heritage Marketplace

-Welcome to the Moroccan Heritage Marketplace repository!
+Welcome to the MoroccoTreasures repository!
 This project is dedicated to creating a vibrant online platform for selling traditional Moroccan tools and accessories.
 Not only does it provide users with the convenience of purchasing these cultural items, but it also serves as a space to celebrate and promote Moroccan traditions.

 ## Table of Contents